tyroguru/BPFTrace-hol/kprobe.md

 blkid blkid.tab.old
 ```

-Challenge: Expand the above script to print the parent directory for the file being unlinked.
+Exercise: Expand the above script to print the parent directory for the file being unlinked.

 XXX kprobe - talk about how to access per instruction offsets and give example.
 That's the only real reason why you would use them I think over kfuncs.

-### tracing return values with kretval
+### Examining return values with kretfunc

 The typed return argument from a function is available through the `retval` variable in a `kretfunc` probe.
-An example lifted straight from the bpftrace docs displays how easy it is to use with the kernel fget() function.
+The following example displays how easy it is to use with the kernel fget() function.
 This function returns a 'struct file' for a given file descriptor so we can use that to

 ```
 $ bpftrace -lv 'kretfunc:fget'